 Welcome to the Garbin Group in the Department of Chemical Engineering at Imperial College London.
-Our research interests are in flow and dynamics of soft matter, with a focus on biological flows, processing flows, self-assembly and soft materials.
-Our mission is to elucidate the microscale transport phenomena underpinning emerging applications in biomedical imaging and drug delivery, manufacturing of responsive materials, and sustainable processing flows.
+Our research interests are in microscale transport phenomena in soft and biological matter, for applications in drug delivery, bioprocessing flows, self-assembly and soft materials.
 We use a combination of microscopy, microfluidics, and acoustofluidics, to provide precision dynamic measurements on the micro- and nanoscale.
-We are currently studying stimuli-responsive capsules for formulated products, and flow-induced cell breakup for bioprocessing.
+We are currently studying extreme deformation of complex fluids and interfaces, stimuli-responsive capsules for formulated products, and flow-induced cell breakup for bioprocessing.

 From left to right: Marco De Corato, Christiana Udoh, Axel Huerre, Anja Rajaonah, Akaki Jamburidze, Toshihiko Tsuneyoshi, Vincent Poulichet, Valeria Garbin (April 2016)